DavidWu421/ringdown/ringdown/qnm_models/jp/Fits/00ReadMe.txt

 \delta\omega(l,m,n,\chi,Even/Odd,Re/Im)=\sum_{n=0}^{9} a_n log(1-\chi^2)^n

 In general, these fits are within about 1% of the actual value in the applicable regime.
 Better fits are possible, they're just not really necessary given the quality of data.
+If you actually are using the m<0 modes, new fits are probably better.
+They're a bit sketchy for those modes.